obsidiandynamics/kafdrop/README.md

 Clone this repo and run the following commands from the top level:

     > mvn package
-    > java -jar ./target/kafdrop-<VERSION>.jar --zookeeper.connect=<zookeeper host:port>
+    > java -jar ./target/kafdrop-<VERSION>.jar --zookeeper.connect=<host:port>

-The open a browser and navigate to http://localhost:9000.
+Then open a browser and navigate to http://localhost:9000.
 The port can be overridden by adding the following config:

     --server.port=<port>